Code-Institute-Submissions/MS2-MemoryGame-2/README.md

 ## Game Layout

-The game is made up of a single page containing a header, a score panel that keeps tabs of performance indicators such as the time, the number of moves and the current star rating of the user, depending on the performance, and also contains the reset button.
+The index page is made up of a modal that contains instructions on how to play the game, and a button taking the user to the game page.
+The game itself is made up of a single page containing a header, a score panel that keeps tabs of performance indicators such as the time, the number of moves and the current star rating of the user, depending on the performance, and also contains the reset button.

-The game board is made up of a deck div containing 16 cards which were created dynamically in javascript.
+The game board is made up of a deck division containing 16 cards which were created dynamically in javascript.
 Each card consists of a front face and a backface.
-On card hover, the card background lightens upslightly, and on card click, the card flips 180 degrees and reveals the image behind it, which the user then needs to memorise to improve performance.
+On card hover, the card background lightens up slightly, and on card click, the card flips 180 degrees and reveals the image behind it, which the user then needs to memorise to improve performance.

-The primary colours used in my palette were three shades of green, two shades of yellow/orange, on a green & black vector background.
-The cards have an image of a vector cartoon animal to convey a more "game" feel, as well as careful choice of multi-coloured vector icons on the backface of the cards to ensure some colour diversity while maintaining a three-coloured theme.
+The primary colours used in my palette were three shades of green (Emerald, Green Pantone, and lincoln green), two shades of yellow/orange (Orange web & Gold Web) for contrast, on a green & black vector background customized on svgbackgrounds.com.
+The cards have an image of a vector cartoon animal to convey a more "game" feel, as well as careful choice of multi-coloured vector icons on the backface of the cards to ensure colour diversity while maintaining a tri-coloured theme.

 <p align="center">